MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 - Consider [Azure ExpressRoute][Azure ExpressRoute] as a high-scale option if your implementation uses significant bandwidth for initial replication or ongoing changed data replication.

-### Security considerations
+### Cost optimization

-- The on-premises data gateway provides data protection during transfers from on-premises to Azure systems.

-- See [Network transports and transactions] to learn about the types of client connections that Microsoft Service for DRDA supports.

-- Ensure that the security level of the Azure environment that has access to the on-premises data gateway meets the security requirements of the on-premises network.

-## Pricing
+Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

+- Pricing models vary between component services.
+Review the pricing models of the available component services to ensure the pricing models fit your budget.

-Use the [Azure pricing calculator][Azure pricing calculator] to estimate the cost of implementing this solution.
+- Use the [Azure pricing calculator][Azure pricing calculator] to estimate the cost of implementing this solution.

 ## Next steps